VISION & MISSION

 Basin United Facilitator Course

-This course is designed for instructors who will be facilitating the Building the Basin: Safety Leadership course as well as other IADC accredited instructors aiming to improve their facilitation skills in the classroom.
+This course is designed for instructors who will be facilitating the Building the Basin: Safety Leadership, course as well as other instructors aiming to improve their facilitation skills in the classroom.

 The course will provide you with the skills and strategies you need in working with adult learners.
-The course content comprises all of the traditional “train-the-trainer” topics, as well as an in-depth focus on those skills specific to the kind of content delivery that maximizes knowledge retention.
-You will also learn how to encourage and evaluate teamwork and problem-solving.
+Course content comprises all of the traditional “train-the-trainer” topics, as well as an in-depth focus on those skills specific to the kind of content delivery that maximizes knowledge retention.
+You will learn how to encourage and evaluate teamwork and problem-solving.
 There are numerous additional applications for the course content, which will become apparent to you during the course.
-This course satisfies the Facilitator course requirement for instructor approval to deliver the Building the Basin: Safety Leadership course.
+This course satisfies the Facilitator course requirement to deliver the Building the Basin: Safety Leadership course.
 This is one of several requirements, please see additional information below.

 Frequently Asked Questions